himanshugoyal123/spring-boot-h2-db/README.md

 **Annotations -**
 1. @RestController - The Controller class has to be annotated with this.
 2. @GetMapping, @PostMapping, @PutMapping and @DeleteMapping for performing get, insert/update, insert/update and deleting operations on the H2 DB.
+3. @Entity - The entities are the persistence objects stores as a record in the database.

 **H2 database -**
 1. Its a SQL in-memory database.